 Financial Crisis, Economic Recovery and Banking Development in Former Soviet Union Economies

-This Paper explains both the onset of the financial crisis in 1998 and the striking economic recovery afterwards in Russia and other Former Soviet Union (FSU) economies.
-Before the crisis banks do not lend to the real sector of the economy, and firms use non-bank finance - including trade credits and barter trade - to finance production.
+This paper explains both the onset of the financial crisis in 1998 and the striking economic recovery afterwards in Russia and other Former Soviet Union (FSU) economies.
+Before the crisis banks do not lend to the real sector of the economy and firms use non-bank finance, including trade credits and barter trade, to finance production.
 The banking failure arises due to the coexistence of adverse selection in a lemons credit market jointly with high government borrowing.
-The collapse of the treasury bills market in the financial crisis of August 1998 triggers a change in banks' lending behaviour.
-As a result output recovers which provides initial conditions for banking development.
+The collapse of the treasury bills market in the financial crisis of August 1998 triggers a change in banks lending behavior.
+A strong economic recovery follows which provides initial conditions for banking development.